 SEAT Ibiza review - MPG, CO2 and running costs

-Starting with the 1.0 MPI, this engine has a best quoted economy figure of 52.3mpg, which is on a par with the more powerful 1.0 TSI 95PS and demonstrates how much harder the 79bhp unit has to work to get the Ibiza moving.
+Starting with the 1.0 MPI, this engine has a best quoted economy figure of 53.3mpg, which is pretty much on a par with the more powerful 1.0 TSI and demonstrates how much harder the 79bhp unit has to work to get the Ibiza moving.

-The SEAT Ibiza would be a great choice as a first car, although the 1.0 MPI SE is the only model with a really low insurance rating, in Group 3.
-The rest of the range spans groups 8-14, with the Xcellence getting the highest insurance rating courtesy of its standard-fit LED headlights, which will be more complex to repair in the event of an accident.
+The SEAT Ibiza would be a great choice as a first car, although the 1.0 MPI SE and SE Technology versions are the only ones with a really low insurance rating, in Group 3.
+The rest of the range spans groups 9-13.

 In this review

 - 1SEAT Ibiza reviewThe SEAT Ibiza includes great on-board tech and sets a very high standard in the supermini class

-- 3MPG, CO2 and Running Costs - currently readingThe Ibiza 1.0-litre models promise good fuel economy and decent CO2 emissions
+- 3MPG, CO2 and Running Costs - currently readingThe Ibiza 1.0-litre models promise good fuel economy and reasonable CO2 emissions

 - 4Interior, design and technologySharp exterior lines carry over to the spacious interior, while the SEAT Ibiza features new on-board tech